codepress/column-shortcodes/readme.txt

 4. Example post with the use of column shortcodes

 == Changelog ==

+= 0.6.1 =
+* fixed jquery.cookie.js issue where in some cases the server would reject it

 = 0.6 =
 * added Danish translation ( thanks to Mads Rosendahl )